Harish Ragul

 M.E.
 Thermal Engineering

-- ›Discretised the steady-state heat conduction equation using FEM and solved it with FEniCS for spatially varying conductivity and mixed boundary conditions (Dirichlet, Neumann, Robin).
+- ›Discretised the 2D steady-state heat conduction equation using FEM; solved with FEniCS handling spatially varying thermal conductivity and mixed boundary conditions (Dirichlet, Neumann, Robin) — directly applicable to conjugate heat transfer modelling in electronics cooling geometries.

-- ›Packaged the solver as a Django web application — users configure material parameters and boundary conditions through a browser interface with inline result plotting.
+- ›Packaged the solver into a Django web application — boundary conditions and material parameters configurable through a browser interface; results plotted inline.

 B.E.
 Aerospace Engineering